project-error/projecterror.dev/npwd/state-of-dev.md

 - [**Calculator**](https://i.imgur.com/96e3bFF.png)

 ## Stable Apps
-These apps should be mostly stable and should not give any issues.
-However, they're not fully stable.
+These apps are **not** done and contain the least amount of issues across the phone.

 - [**Contacts**](https://i.imgur.com/3Qc1eJB.png)